vicdem989/Module6-Mastermind/README.md

 ### Challenge Requirements (Higher Grades)

-- Let the player decide the number of elements in the hidden sequence (Currently it is 4)
+## - Let the player decide the number of elements in the hidden sequence (Currently it is 4)
-- Let the player decide the number of colors that can be used for the sequence.
+## -  Let the player decide the number of colors that can be used for the sequence.
+- Implement for decided amount of colors in the sequecne
 - ...
 Come up with something interesting.

 In your `readme.md` file write some reflections about your code.